Canada convoy protest: Economic loss and costs

 On February 15, there were reports that the blockage of the Ambassador Bridge could result in and costs to the automobile industry representing approximately US$1.2 billion in the economies of both the United States and Canada.

 The Director of the University of Waterloo's Cross Border Institute stated to CBC News that the economic loss from the Ambassador Bridge blockade was between $3 billion and $6 billion.
 Every day, vehicles and auto parts valued at approximately US$141.1 million flow across the Bridge.
 Major auto manufacturers were forced to pause production; "automakers and their suppliers" were having to "scramble to get parts to plants on time" for the current week's run.
 A previous estimate by BBC on February 12 said that the estimated total cost to the automobile industry was about US$600 million (c.
 CA$763 million).
 Experts say that the economic effects will be "felt by the auto industry and others for weeks".
 The demand for vehicles is strong even with prices at record highs, but dealers' lots remain empty.

 Reuters reported citing IHS Markit's data that the "estimated loss" by February 14 "to the auto industry alone could be as high as $850 million."

 Twenty-five per cent of the value of "all U.S.-Canada goods trade" pass over the Ambassador Bridge daily—approximately $360 million in both directions a day.

-During the first week alone, businesses in the downtown Ottawa, including the city's busiest and largest shopping mall, the Rideau Centre, lost nearly CA$20 million in the first week alone, according to the Retail Council of Canada.
+During the first week alone, businesses in downtown Ottawa, including the city's busiest and largest shopping mall, the Rideau Centre, lost nearly CA$20 million, according to the Retail Council of Canada.